andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 I wanted to slam the laptop shut.

-At the low frequencies I cared about, the cube wasn't just ineffective — it was ~10&nbsp;dB[^decibels] *worse* than no cube at all.
-I'd built a giant guitar body: a resonance chamber that grabbed the bass and hummed along.
+At the low frequencies I cared about, the cube was ~10&nbsp;dB[^decibels] *worse* than no cube at all.
+It was acting like the body of a guitar, resonating with the bass instead of blocking it.

 At first I blamed my construction, then my testing setup.
 Later, theory explained one of the dips: at certain frequencies, the sound waves bounced back and forth inside the cube at exactly the right spacing to reinforce each other — like pushing a kid on a swing at just the right moment.
 The cube's internal dimensions were accidentally *tuned* to amplify the very frequencies I wanted to block.[^acoustic-modes] I never figured out the second, sub-300 Hz dip.